kiyagak/OpenVAS-Portfolio/README.md

     https://127.0.0.1:9392

-# How to Change the OpenVAS Admin Password in the Terminal
+# Change the OpenVAS Admin Password

 Open the Terminal to run the following commands.